Imago

 Watch What’s Trending Now!

-A high-stakes moment on the sidelines had him nearly wrapped up into a physical confrontation.
-The incident occurred in the third quarter when the Sixers big man chased a loose ball toward the Celtics’ bench.
-As he attempted to recover the ball, he was met with unexpected resistance from a Celtics assistant coach who appeared to withhold the ball, preventing Embiid from a quick reset.
-The tension escalated rapidly as Embiid, frustrated by the lack of cooperation, faced off with the Boston personnel.
+An intense moment on the sidelines nearly sparked a physical confrontation.
+The incident occurred in the first quarter when the Sixers’ star player chased a loose ball toward the Celtics’ bench.
+As he attempted to retrieve it, he was met with unexpected resistance from a Celtics assistant coach who appeared to be withholding the ball, delaying Embiid’s quick reset.
+Tensions escalated rapidly as Embiid, frustrated by the lack of cooperation, confronted the Boston personnel.

 While the scuffle unfolded behind him, Celtics head coach Joe Mazzulla remained strikingly detached, standing just inches away with his hands in his pockets, looking at the court without intervention.
 Recognizing the volatility of the situation, Sixers’ All-Star Tyrese Maxey quickly rushed to the sidelines to assist his teammate and defuse the brewing conflict.